alipzsh/knowledge-base/bug_bounty_recon_old.md

   CDN Load Balancing or Caching
   Fallback or Failover Configuration: primary IP became unavailable Use of Multiple IPs for Redundancy

-Then I'd suggest upping your game.

-E.g. use different wordlists than everyone else is using

-Sign up for API keys on the scanning tools you're using, so you get more urls than other hunters

-Search for origin IP of your target server so you can bypass their waf

 Etc